kyma-project/kyma/docs/security-v2/03-01-authentication-in-kyma.md

 ---

 ## User authentication

-In Kyma the identity federation is managed through [Dex](https://github.com/dexidp/dex), which is an open-source, [OpenID Connect](https://openid.net/connect/) identity provider.
+The identity federation in Kyma is managed through [Dex](https://github.com/dexidp/dex), an open-source, [OpenID Connect](https://openid.net/connect/) identity provider.

+The diagram shows the user authentication flow, focusing on the role Dex plays in the process.

 ![Dex diagram](./assets/dex.svg)

+1. Access the client application, such as the Kyma Console, Grafana UI, or Jaeger UI.
-1. The user accesses some application (f.e the Kyma Console).
-If the Console application doesn't find a JWT token in the browser session storage, it redirects the user's browser to the Open ID Connect (OIDC) provider, Dex.
+2. If the application does not find a [JWT token](#ID-Tokens) in the browser session storage, it will redirect you to Dex to handle the authentication.
-2. Dex lists all defined Identity Provider connectors to the user.
-The user selects the Identity Provider to authenticate with.
-After successful authentication, the browser is redirected back to the dex which issues a JWT token to the user.
-After obtaining the token, the browser is redirected back to the Console UI.
-The Console UI stores the token in the Session Storage and uses it for all subsequent requests.

-Dex implements a system of connectors that allow you to delegate authentication to external OpenID Connect and SAML2-compliant Identity Providers and use their user stores.
-Read the [tutorial](#tutorials-add-an-identity-provider-to-dex) to learn how to enable authentication with an external Identity Provider by using a Dex connector.
+3. Dex lists all the defined identity providers in your browser window.

+    >**NOTE:** Out of the box, Kyma implements the [static user store](#static-user-store) Dex uses to authenticate users.
+You can also add a custom external identity providers by following steps in this [tutorial](#tutorials-add-an-identity-provider-to-dex).

+4. Select the identity provider and provide the data necessary for authentication.
+5. After successful authentication, Dex issues a JWT token that is stored in the browser session and used for all subsequent requests.
+This means that if the you want to use a different UI, such as Jaeger or Grafana, Dex will use this token instead of requesting you to log in again.

+### Static user store

-Out of the box, Kyma comes with its own static user store used by Dex to authenticate users.
-This solution is designed for use with local Kyma deployments as it allows to easily create predefined users' credentials by creating Secret objects with a custom `dex-user-config` label.
+The static user store is designed for use with local Kyma deployments as it allows to easily create predefined users' credentials by creating Secret objects with a custom `dex-user-config` label.
 Read the [tutorial](#tutorials-manage-static-users-in-dex) to learn how to manage users in the static store used by Dex.

  >**NOTE:** The static user connector is meant as a demo, and does not offer full functionality when compared to other connectors.
-As such it does not provide the `groups` claim, which is extensively used in Kyma
+As such it does not provide the `groups` claim, which is extensively used in Kyma.

+### ID Tokens

-ID Tokens are an OAuth2 extension introduced by OpenID Connect and dex's primary feature.
-ID Tokens are JSON Web Tokens (JWTs) signed by dex and returned as part of the OAuth2 response that attest to the end user's identity.
-An example decoded JWT might look like:
+ ID Tokens are JSON Web Tokens (JWTs) signed by Dex and returned as part of the OAuth2 response that attest to the end user's identity.
+ An example decoded JWT looks as follows:

 ```json
 {